 We do not currently have any approved products and have never generated any revenue from product sales.
 We have financed our operations primarily through an initial investment from our founder, the issuance and sale of convertible debt notes, the issuance and sale of private equity financings, and an IPO, after which shares of our common stock began trading on the Nasdaq Capital Market ("Nasdaq") under the symbol "INTS" on June 30, 2023.
-As of June 30, 2023, our cash and cash equivalents were approximately \$136,000, and the net IPO cash proceeds received on July 5, 2023 was approximately \$17.8 million.
-On July 7, 2023, we received an additional \$2.7 million (approximately) in net cash proceeds from the sale of the underwriters' full exercise of its overallotment option, which occurred after the IPO.
-The total net cash proceeds received from the closing of the underwriter's overallotment option, therefore, was approximately \$20.5 million.
-Based on these subsequent cash receipts and projected spending, we project to have sufficient cash to fund our current operating plan until July 2025.
+As of September 30, 2023, our cash and cash equivalents and investments in U.S. treasury bills were approximately \$15.6 million.
+Based on our balances in cash, cash equivalents, and investments in U.S. treasury bills, we project to have sufficient cash to fund our current operating plan until July 2025.
+This operating plan includes the increase in staffing such as the Vice President of Clinical Operations and a manufacturing focused chemical engineer who began in September 2023.

-The following table summarizes the net cash provided by (used in) operating activities and financing activities for the periods indicated (in thousands):
+The following table summarizes the net cash provided by (used in) operating activities and financing activities for the periods indicated:

-Six Months Ended June 30, 2023 2022 Net cash (used in) operating activities \$ (1,139) \$ (2,817) Net cash (used in) financing activities (37) - Net (decrease) in cash and cash equivalents \$ (1,176) \$ (2,817)
+Nine Mon Septem 2023 2022 Net cash (used in) operating activities \$ (6,257,833) \$ (3,842,663) Net cash (used in) investing activities (8,844,379) - Net cash provided by financing activities 20,484,160 - Net increase (decrease) in cash and cash equivalents \$ 5,381,948 \$ (3,842,663)